Turning point principle for stability of viscous gaseous stars: Appendix

 We adopt the Lagrangian particle trajectory formulation which can reduce the original free boundary problem to a problem on the fixed domain $x\in [0,R_\mu]$.
-In this part, $x$ denotes the distance from the origin for the Lane-Emden solution $\rho_\mu$.
+In this part, let $x$ be the distance to the origin for the Lane-Emden solution.
 Set the Lagrangian variable $r(x,t)$ such that

 Denote